Aik Nayee Cinderella: Reception

 The drama generated positive reviews with critics calling it "fresh" and "funny".
 The drama had high rating and was second only to the wildly popular drama Zindagi Gulzar Hai.
-It generated 6.99 TRPs on average and was aired once again due to its popularity on channel Geo Kahani due to immense popularity it will also air in India soon on channel Zee Zindagi.
-It is the one of the highest-rated Pakistani television series.
+It generated 6.99 TRPs on average and was aired once again due to its popularity on channel Geo Kahani.
+Due to its immense popularity it will also air in India soon on channel Zee Zindagi.
+It is one of the highest-rated Pakistani television series.